 As far as size and specs are concerned, the piano stretches out to about 53 ¾ inches long, 10 ¾ inches deep and 30 ¾ inches tall, with the stand.
 The piano comes with a wonderful top down cover that folds over the keys nicely anytime you finish playing.

-Below, take a look to see some of the best selling digital pianos currently are on Amazon, and then compare and contrast them to the Korg LP-180 throughout our review:
+Below, take a look to see some of the best selling digital pianos currently are online, and then compare and contrast them to the Korg LP-180 throughout our review:

 Voices, Tones and Rhythms